Property insight by real-estate-guy.com

 For singles: $15,000 (PHG) + $25,000 (Singles Grant) + $40,000 (EHG for Singles) = $80,000

-Before the introducing of the EHG, the first-time buyer might need to take more time to save up before they can afford to buy a HDB flat.
+Before the introduction of the EHG, the first-time buyer might need to take more time to save up before they can afford to buy an HDB flat.

-A professional real estate consultant, a property wealth planner, he will be able to give you a details plan, strategically assist you to build your wealth in property starting with the first HDB flat.
+A professional real estate consultant, a property wealth planner, he will be able to give you a details plan, and strategically assist you to build your wealth in property starting with the first HDB flat.
+Give me a call at 94896105 if you need any assistance.

 Mr and Mrs Lim are looking ready to buy their first home.